pyOpenSci/pyopensci.github.io/_posts/2024-06-20-pyconus-pyopensci-sprints.md

 * Learning and growing skills that may not be accessible in your day job.
 * Connecting with other developers, data scientists, and scientists in the community.
 * Engaging and being part of an online community or maintainer team.
-* Growing your professional network
+* Growing your professional network.
-* Learning about a new project
+* Learning about a new project.

 Or, maybe you're like me—an Executive Director of a community organization.
 Coding and development aren't in my job description, but to teach these topics, I need to keep my